 In Ben 10, Ben's Ghostfreak form is revealed near the end of the second season to be bad news...
 After Ben loses control, Ghostfreak winds up separated from Ben's body and on his own, chasing Ben and possessing others for the remainder of the episode, trying to get back to Ben's body and take over.
 One of the examples where "re-integrating" the Enemy Without would be a very bad idea.

-Then again...
-(Near the end of the third season, a copy of the "true" (sunlight-vulnerable) Ghostfreak ends up on the Omnitrix.
-Whether this copy contains Ghostfreak's personality remains to be seen).
+Then again, near the end of the third season, a copy of the "true" (sunlight-vulnerable) Ghostfreak ends up on the Omnitrix.
+Whether this copy contained Ghostfreak's personality was never shown.

 Well, Ghostfreak himself said that his race, the Ectonurites, retain memory within the tiniest strand of DNA, so, yeah, it's probable that this is true, and that the writers just forgot.

 In Samurai Jack, Aku realizes that none of his forces are as strong as Jack is... so he creates an Evil Twin of Jack, made of Jack's anger and fury, to take him out.
 Naturally, Jack wins when he accepts it and doesn't fight back.